-(EDDM) is a service by the US Postal Service.
+What is EDDM?
+Every Door Direct Mail (EDDM) is a service by the United States Postal Service.
 EDDM is a service on top of regular direct mail that saves mailing customers time from having to create/buy leads with mailing addresses.

 Regular direct mail requires mailing customers to come up with a list of their own mailing addresses.
 Mailing customers typically compile leads from their customer data or by “renting” lead lists from companies that manage massive consumer databases.
 Generating a list of mailing addresses can be challenging for newcomers.

 On the other hand, EDDM is a postal service that allows mailing customers to do direct mail without generating a list of mailing addresses.
 The USPS allows mailing customers to do mailings based on USPS “routes”:

 - The mailing customer chooses carrier routes